SS-31 (Elamipretide)

 • Potential cardiovascular signaling changes

-Despite the relatively short circulating duration, downstream mitochondrial effects may accumulate gradually over time.
+Despite its relatively short circulating duration, downstream mitochondrial effects may accumulate gradually over time due to repeated interaction with mitochondrial membranes and bioenergetic pathways.

 • Store refrigerated before and after reconstitution